LyrexGit/PteroStats/README.md

 2. Run `npm install` in the root directory of the bot files.
 3. Run `node index` and you are done.

-if you need help contact me on discord `Hirzi#8701` or join [our discord support server](https://discord.gg/zv6maQRah3)

 ### Using Custom Emoji
 1. type `\` in guild that has custom emoji you want